simi/omniauth-facebook/README.md

 The precise information available may depend on the permissions which you request.

-## Client-side Flow
+## Client-side Flow with Facebook Javascript SDK

 You can use the Facebook Javascript SDK with `FB.login`, and just hit the callback endpoint (`/auth/facebook/callback` by default) once the user has authenticated in the success callback.

-Note that you must enable cookies in the `FB.init` config for this process to work.
+**Note that you must enable cookies in the `FB.init` config for this process to work.**

-See the example Sinatra app under `example/` and read the [Facebook docs on Client-Side Authentication](https://developers.facebook.com/docs/authentication/client-side/) for more details.
+See the example Sinatra app under `example/` and read the [Facebook docs on Login for JavaScript](https://developers.facebook.com/docs/facebook-login/login-flow-for-web/) for more details.

 ### How it Works